 Guided Access to All The Skeena System Has to Offer

-Stan Doll has more than 40 years’ experience guiding and fishing the Skeena region, and is locally known as one of the most experienced steelhead and salmon anglers in the game.
+Stan Doll has more than 40 years of experience guiding and fishing the Skeena region, and is locally known as one of the most experienced steelhead and salmon anglers in the game.
 Stan’s coveted BC outfitting permits allow Skeena Wilderness Fishing Charters to guide anglers on all the classified waters in the region!
 Guests stay at Stan’s beautiful home in Terrace, BC – located right in the heart of the Skeena watershed with access to the main Skeena and all the tributaries including both the Kalum and Copper rivers.
-Anglers can pursue steelhead, chinook, coho, chum, sockeye, and pink salmon depending on the time of year.
-Skeena Wilderness hosts guests year-round and can accommodate hardcore anglers looking for late fall and early spring dates – great fishing-focused program!
+Anglers can pursue steelhead, Chinook, coho, chum, sockeye, and pink salmon depending on the time of year.
+Skeena Wilderness hosts guests year-round and can accommodate hardcore anglers looking for late fall and early spring dates.
+This is a great fishing-focused program!

 Packages are based out of Stan Doll’s beautiful home in Terrace, BC.
 The rooms are comfortable, clean, and cozy – the perfect place to relax after a day of fishing.
 There are two guest rooms upstairs and two bedrooms downstairs.
 Breakfast and dinner are served at the house and lunch is on the water with your guide.
 Enjoy Canadian cuisine in this beautiful place.
 For the ambitious fly tyers, there’s a fly tying table set up and ready to go.

 Food and Beverages